bullet-train-co/bullet_train-core/docs/themes.md

 To reduce duplication of code across themes, Bullet Train implements an inheritance structure.
 For example, the official Bullet Train themes are structured hierarchically like so:

 - “Base”
-  - “Bootstrap”
+  - “Bootstrap” (in the future)
-    - “Clean”
+    - “Clean” (in the future)
-  - “Tailwind”
+  - “Tailwind CSS”
     - “Light”
-    - “Bold”

 Any component partials that can be shared are pushed up the inheritance structure.
 For example, [Bullet Train's library of field partials](/docs/field-partials.md) provide a good example of this, illustrating the power of the approach we’ve taken here:

- - The most general field styling varies substantially between Tailwind CSS and Bootstrap, so a `_field.html.erb` component partial exists in both the foundational “Tailwind” and “Bootstrap” themes, but also a further customized version exists in themes like “Light”.
+ - The most general field styling varies substantially between Tailwind CSS and Bootstrap, so a `_field.html.erb` component partial exists in both the foundational “Tailwind CSS” and “Bootstrap” themes, but also a further customized version exists in themes like “Light”.
  - However, many concrete field types like `_text_field.html.erb` and `_phone_field.html.erb` leverage `_field.html.erb`, and they themselves are completely framework agnostic as a result.
 These partials can live in the shared “Base” theme.

 At run-time, this means: